Zergatul/java-scripting-language/README.md

 The only dependency it has is ASM library (for emitting Java bytecode).
 The language itself can be used for something else.

-This scripting language allows cheatutils users to create custom scripts, bind them to keys, automate tasks, react to in-game events by using C#/Java-like syntax.
+This scripting language allows mod users to create custom scripts, bind them to keys, automate tasks, react to in-game events by using C#/Java-like syntax.
 It is lightweight, async-friendly, and designed to interop with Java APIs where needed.

 # Short list of supported features